How to Review your Life Insurance Policy

 Whilst many life insurance companies provide an 'off the shelf' trust for you to buy and hold your policy in, Capital for Life recommends you always consider taking advice from a trust company when your affairs are more complicated and a bespoke solution needed.

-7. Is your Policy with a Strong Life Insurance Company?
+7. Is your Life Insurance Company still Financially Strong?

 As part of your review of your life insurance policy, you should also check to make sure your policy is with a life insurance company that is financially strong.